Hopkinton, Rhode Island

-Hopkinton is a town in Washington County, Rhode Island.
+Hopkinton is a town in Washington County, Rhode Island, United States.
 The population was 8,398 at the 2020 census.

 History

 Hopkinton is named after Stephen Hopkins, a signer of the Declaration of Independence who was governor of the Colony of Rhode Island and Providence Plantations when the town was partitioned from Westerly and incorporated in 1757.
 Hopkinton once featured a number of industrial villages, such as Locustville, Moscow, Centerville, and Wood River Iron Works, each being named after the mill which they surrounded.
 Today only Hope Valley, Rockville, Ashaway, and Bradford are recognized with a post office.
 The town hall is located in the village of Hopkinton City, which was once a stagecoach hub.

 Geography

 Hopkinton is found at 41.461 N latitude and 71.778 W longitude and borders Richmond and Charlestown.
-It is on the Pawcatuck River on the Connecticut border.
+It is on the Pawcatuck River and the Ashaway River on the Connecticut border.

 According to the United States Census Bureau, the town has a total area of 44.1 sqmi, of which 43.0 sqmi is land and 1.1 sqmi (2.58%) is water.

 Hopkinton is the southernmost town along Rhode Island's portion of Interstate 95 and is the first Rhode Island town that northbound travelers encounter.